Creating a WordPress website with a MySQL® database cluster using the management console

 Creating a DB cluster may take a few minutes.

-Configure Nginx web server
+Configure the Nginx web server

 After the wp-mysql-tutorial-web